The U.S. Coast Guard has standards and expectations like every other branch of the military.

 The Coast Guard allows cosmetic tattoos in order to cover up scar tissue or to make other medical issues less prominent in appearance.

-Lastly, permanent makeup that can consist of tattoos is only permitted on female members.
+Lastly, permanent eyebrow or eyeliner makeup that consists of tattoos is only permitted on female members.

 Permanent makeup cannot be brightly colored or extend past the outer corner of the eye.